Developing on a Tight BudgetHow to stretch that dollar during development.

 An ounce of prevention is worth a pound of cure, and putting in your due diligence will do wonders for your process.

-2. Keep it tight
+2. Keep Things Tight.

 Novelty items, nice-to-haves, and plan changes frivolously waste your resources.